-- 3 (ply someone with) Provide someone with (food or drink) in a continuous or insistent way: a flight attendant who plied them with soft drinksMore example sentences
+- 3 (ply someone with) Provide someone with (food or drink) in a continuous or insistent way: she plied me with tea and sconesMore example sentences

 - They used to ply us with so much drink the night before you weren't in any shape to play.

 - We were then ushered down into a holding area where we were plied with drink and nibbles.

 - Often the hotel rooms would be double booked, so it was our job to make sure the guests came straight off the coach and into the welcome party, where they would be plied with local drink.